brexhq/substation/README.md

 ## Configuring Applications

-Substation applications share configurations and all transform functions behave identically whether they are run from a laptop, server, container, or AWS Lambda.
+Substation applications use the same baseline configuration and all transform functions behave identically whether they are run from a laptop, server, container, or serverless function.
 This makes it easy to develop configuration changes locally, validate them in a build (CI/CD) pipeline, and run integration tests in a staging environment before deploying to production.

-Configurations are written in Jsonnet and can be expressed as functional code; this makes management in version control easier and lets you build reusable data processing libraries.
+Configurations are written in Jsonnet and can be expressed as functional code, which simplifies version control easier and allows you to build reusable data processing libraries.
+For power users, configurations also have abbreviations that make them easier to write.
 Compare the configuration below to similar configurations for Logstash and Fluentd:

 <table>
 <tr>